Chris Cloete

-Christopher Anthony Cloete (born 15 February 1991) is a South African rugby union player, currently playing for Bath in the Gallagher Premiership.
-His regular position is flanker.
+Christopher Anthony Cloete (born 15 February 1991) was a South African rugby union player who last played for Bath in the Gallagher Premiership.
+His regular position was flanker.

 Early life

 Cloete grew up in East London and was included in a number of youth provincial sides; he represented them at the 2004 Under-13 Craven Week, the 2006 Under-16 Grant Khomo Week and at the Under-18 Craven Week competitions in both 2008 and 2009.

 He was also included in the 2009 South African Schools side.
 He came on as a replacement in their 86–3 victory against Italy and started their 13–45 defeat to England in two matches played in August 2009.